ksandstr/pht/README.md

 CFLAGS, or when run unlike how the script provided would.

-The core idea, relayed by someone on Reddit years ago, is that of handling hash table growth progressively to gain a far better maximum bound for adding an entry to a hashed multiset.
+The core idea, relayed by someone on Reddit years ago, is that of handling hash table growth progressively to gain a superior maximum bound for adding an entry to a hashed multiset.
 Due to cache and pipeline effects this also amounts to 20-30% fewer total clock cycles spent in artificial "add" benchmarks, while other statistics are somewhat worse due to an extra